CoreLootManager/CoreLootManager/.github/ISSUE_TEMPLATE/ui_ux_request.md

 ---
-name: Feature request
+name: UI/UX change request
-about: Suggest a new feature or a feature change for this project
+about: Suggest a new ui/ux change for this project
 title: ''
-labels: feature
+labels: ui/ux
 assignees: ''

 ---